MattKAnderson/Server-job-queue-simulation/README.md

 # Server-job-queue-simulation
 ### Brief intro
 A simulation of the number of jobs queued in an N-server system.
 Used to compare two methods of job queuing: a single shared queue and a private queue for each server in the system.
-Written in Fall 2019 as part of an Assignment for Computer Science 4E03 at McMaster university.
+Written in C++ using vim in WSL Fall 2019 as part of an Assignment for Computer Science 4E03 at McMaster university.

 ### What this project demonstrates
 This small project is a brief demonstration of object-oriented programming, familiarity with the standard library, use of parallelization, and applying theory into practice.